-What you need to know as an adolescent or young adult when you are in treatment.
+What you need to know when you are in treatment.

 SUPPORTIVE SERVICES (CONTINUED)

 Discuss options for cancer rehabilitation therapy (physical therapy, occupational therapy, and speech therapy) to help prepare for treatment and proactively manage potential side effects.

 Discuss options for integrative oncology (acupuncture, yoga, meditation, oncology massage, and nutrition) to manage my wellness and potential side effects.